Axis powers: Occupied territories

 The Protectorate of Bohemia and Moravia was created from the dismemberment of Czechoslovakia.
 Shortly after Germany annexed the Sudetenland region of Czechoslovakia, the Slovak Republic declared its independence from the rump Second Czechoslovak Republic.
 The new Slovak State allied itself with Germany.
 The remainder of the country was occupied by German military forces and organized into the Protectorate.
 Czech civil institutions were preserved but the Protectorate was considered within the sovereign territory of Germany.

 The General Government was the name given to the territories of occupied Poland that were not directly annexed into German provinces, but like Bohemia and Moravia was considered within the sovereign territory of Germany by the Nazi authorities.

 Reichskommissariats were established in the Netherlands, Belgium, and Norway, designated as places the "Germanic" populations of which were to be incorporated into the planned Greater Germanic Reich.
-By contrast the Reichskommissariats established in the east (Reichskommissariat Ostland in the Baltics, Reichskommissariat Ukraine in the Ukraine) were established as colonies for settlement by Germans.
+By contrast the Reichskommissariats established in the east (Reichskommissariat Ostland in the Baltics, Reichskommissariat Ukraine in Ukraine) were established as colonies for settlement by Germans.

 In Norway, under Reichskommissariat Norwegen, the Quisling regime, headed by Vidkun Quisling, was installed by the Germans as a client regime during the occupation, while king Haakon VII and the legal government were in exile.
 Quisling encouraged Norwegians to serve as volunteers in the Waffen-SS, collaborated in the deportation of Jews, and was responsible for the executions of members of the Norwegian resistance movement.
 About 45,000 Norwegian collaborators joined the pro-Nazi party Nasjonal Samling (National Union), and some police units helped arrest many Jews.
 However, Norway was one of the first countries where resistance during World War II was widespread before the turning point of the war in 1943.
 After the war, Quisling and other collaborators were executed.
 Quisling's name has become an international eponym for traitor.